boctulus/simplerest/public/assets/adminlte/docs/javascript/card-widget.md

 ###### jQuery
 {: .text-bold }
 To activate any button using jQuery, you must provide the removeTrigger and collapseTrigger options.
-Otherwise, the plugin will assume the default `data-bs-card-widget` selectors.
+Otherwise, the plugin will assume the default `data-card-widget` selectors.

 ```js
 $('#my-card').CardWidget(options)